1987 (What the Fuck Is Going On?): Release and controversy

 The JAMs offered what they claimed were "the last five" copies of 1987 for sale at £1000 each in a full-page advertisement in the April 1988 edition of The Face.
-Drummond argued that the offer exploited a loophole in The JAMs' agreement with the MCPS: "We were browsing around this record shop and came across these five copies of 1987....
+Drummond argued that the offer exploited a loophole in the JAMs' agreement with the MCPS: "We were browsing around this record shop and came across these five copies of 1987....
 We made it perfectly clear to the MCPS that we couldn't actually force the shops to send our LPs back....
 [B]ecause we bought them in a shop, these LPs don't come into the agreement and we can do what we like with them and not break any laws."
+The master acetate and all of the band's other masters were donated to the British Library in 2023.

 Critical response

-Q magazine had mixed reactions to 1987, saying that there are "too few ideas being spread too thin".
+Q had mixed reactions to 1987, saying that there are "too few ideas being spread too thin".
 The magazine criticised some songs as "overlong" and questioned the overuse of sampling as "the impression of a random hotchpotch".
-Q also unfavourably commented that The JAMs' "use of the beatbox is altogether weedy".
+Q also unfavourably commented that the JAMs' "use of the beatbox is altogether weedy".
 It liked some of its tracks: "there are some wickedly amusing ideas and moments of pure poetry in the lyrics while some of the musical juxtapositions are both killingly funny and strong enough to stand repeated listenings".